-F. Engels, The Origin of the Family, Private Property and the State.
-Marx and Engels, Selected Works, Vol. II, Moscow, 1962, p.
-322 other.
+F. Engels, The Origin of the Family, Privale Property and the State.
+Marx and Engels, Selected Works, Vol. 11, Mascow, 1962, p.
+322

+The concepts of "freedom" and "democracy" are usually considered identical, and one is often used in place of the other.
 Vulgar Marxists (notably Kautsky and Plekhanov & Co.) deal with them in that manner.
 In fact, however, democracy excludes freedom.
 The dialectics (or course) of development is as follows: from absolutism to bourgeois democracy; from bourgeois democracy to proletarian democracy; from proletarian democracy to no democracy at all.